-If you weren’t able to make it to Russia for the Winter Olympics, how about a trip to Nice, France?
+If you can’t make it to Russia, how about a trip to Nice, France?
 I know it’s not quite the same, but it’s warmer and you can see a lovely Russian cathedral.
 Nice has had a strong Russian community since the mid 1800s when the Russian nobles would spend their winters here mingling with the rest of Europe’s high society.
 The Tsars tended to stay home and run the country, but the more delicate Tsarinas would pass their winters in the Riviera sunshine.
 In Nice, a church, a chapel, and a cathedral remind us of three generations of Tsarinas who made this their winter home.

 Tsarina No.1 & the First Russian Church